Find a wood near you

 A treasure map is another fun idea.
 Draw a simple map of the area and mark on it where the eggs are hidden, along with some recognisable features like benches, gates or streams.

 For young children, plan a short woodland walk so little legs don’t get tired.
 One adult can walk slightly ahead, sneakily placing eggs near the path for youngsters to discover.
 Instead of eggs, you could use some of their favourite teddies or other cuddly toys and enjoy their delight as they meet their furry friends along the way!
+(Just remember to take them all with you when you go home.)

 A never-ending egg hunts works well with young children who get caught up in the excitement of hunting.
 As your little ones look for eggs, grown-ups must stealthily remove found eggs from the baskets without getting caught.
 Hide them again and again until youngsters catch on, or tire of the game.
 It's especially good if you have a small number of eggs or a limited amount of hiding places.